What is Key Result Areas (KRA's)?

-The general criteria set by an organization for a certain role or position are referred to as key result areas, or KRAs.
+Key Result Areas helps employees better understand their roles and responsibilities and have a better clarity of their role.
+The general criteria set by an organization for a certain role or position are referred to as key result areas, or Key Result Areas.
 The word describes the span of a job profile and encompasses the job's responsibilities.

 - Optimized advertising of vacancies

 - Improves workplace and internal communication

 - Ensure employee tasks are aligned with the company's goals